mdn/browser-compat-data/governance.md

 ## Project Meetings
 There are no recurrent project meetings; they are scheduled when required at a time that works for the owners, and using tools that enable participation by the community.
 The meeting is run by a designated moderator approved by the owners group.
-Items are added to the agenda which are considered contentious or are modifications of governance, contribution policy, owner membership, or release process.
+Meetings will typically be held when there are particularly important items to review, such as  modifications of governance, contribution policy, owner membership, or release process.

+Any community member or Peer can ask that something be added to the next meeting’s agenda by logging a GitHub Issue.
+Peers can add the item to the agenda by adding the [meeting-agenda](https://github.com/mdn/browser-compat-data/labels/meeting-agenda) label to the issue and Contributors can ask Peers to add the label for them.

 The intention of the agenda is not to approve or review all patches.
 That should happen continuously on GitHub and be handled by the larger group of Peers.
 The exception to this is when defining how the schema should look (or when proposing an update), or when a PR discussion has stalled due to disagreement or inaction, and progress needs to be unblocked.

-Any community member or Peer can ask that something be added to the next meeting’s agenda by logging a GitHub Issue.
-Peers can add the item to the agenda by adding the [meeting-agenda](https://github.com/mdn/browser-compat-data/labels/meeting-agenda) label to the issue and Contributors can ask Peers to add the label for them.

 Prior to each project meeting, the moderator will share the agenda with the owners.
 Owners can add any items they like to the agenda at the beginning of each meeting.
 The moderator and the owners cannot veto or remove items.